handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ::: tip

-The quality of custom Handsontable modifications may impact your application's accessibility level.
+The quality of custom Handsontable modifications can impact your application's accessibility level.
 Make sure to actively check how your changes influence the overall accessibility of your application, using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 :::